jldec/container-ssh/README.md

 ```

 ### To run the container
-This builds a linux/amd64 docker image called `container-demo-terminal`.
+This builds a linux/amd64 docker image called `container-ssh`.
 Docker Desktop on macOS with apple silicon can run x86 containers using rosetta emulation.
 ```sh
 pnpm image:build